 Starting from the year ended June 30, 2020, the Group adopted Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), which supersedes the lease accounting guidance under Topic 840, and generally requires lessees to recognize operating and financing lease liabilities and corresponding right-of-use (ROU) assets on the balance sheet and to provide enhanced disclosures surrounding the amount, timing and uncertainty of cash flows arising from leasing arrangements.
-The Group adopted the new guidance using the modified retrospective transition approach by applying the new standard to all leases existing at the date of initial application and not restating comparative periods.
-The Group also elected the package of practical expedients, which among other things, does not require reassessment of lease classification.
-Upon adoption, the Group recorded ROU assets of RMB 25.9 million and lease liabilities of RMB 25.6 million, resulting in no cumulative-effect adjustment to retained earnings as of July 1, 2019.

 The Group has operating leases primarily for office space.
 The determination of whether an arrangement is a lease or contains a lease is made at inception by evaluating whether the arrangement conveys the right to use an identified asset and whether the Group obtains substantially all of the economic benefits from and has the ability to direct the use of the asset.
 Operating leases are included in operating lease right-of-use assets and operating lease liabilities on the Group's Consolidated Statements of Financial Position.
-Operating lease assets represent the Group's right to use an underlying asset for the lease term and lease liabilities represent the Group's obligation to make lease payments arising from the lease.
+Operating lease ROU assets represent the Group's right to use an underlying asset for the lease term and operating lease liabilities represent the Group's obligation to make lease payments arising from the lease.
 The Group uses its estimated incremental borrowing rate as of the commencement date in determining the present value of lease payments.
-Operating lease ROU assets and operating lease liabilities are recognized based on the present value of lease payments over the lease term at the lease commencement date.
-To determine the incremental borrowing rate used to calculate the present value of future lease payments, the Group uses information including the Group's credit rating, interest rates of similar debt instruments of entities with comparable credit ratings, as applicable.
+Operating lease ROU assets and operating lease liabilities are recognized based on the present value of future lease payments, the Group uses information including the Group's credit rating, interest rates of similar debt instruments of entities with comparable credit ratings, as applicable.
 Variable components of the lease payments such as utilities, maintenance costs are expensed as incurred and not included in determining the present value.
 The lease terms include options to extend or terminate the lease when it is reasonably certain that the Group will exercise that option.
 The Group considers these options, which may be elected at the Group's sole discretion, in determining the lease term on a lease-by-lease basis.
 Lease expense is recognized on a straight-line basis over the lease term.
 The Group has an accounting policy election to exempt leases with an initial term of 12 months or less from being recognized on the balance sheet.